dcsch/typecast/README.md

 ## Advanced Typographic Tables

 Partial support is in place for the Advanced Typographic Tables, specifically the GPOS and GSUB tables.
-All advanced tables will be implemented in the ongoing development.